 **This content was captured at the 2017 APA Annual Meeting and may reference information from various sources and terminology from previous editions of the DSM.

 - Non-Member - $12.50

-This course is currently free to APA Members through the Course of the Month program.
-Promotional pricing valid November 1-30, 2018.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended November 30, 2018.

 - Discuss current research and statistics on the co-morbidity of marijuana use and other illicit substances

 - Describe marijuana use and its effects on the course of various mental illnesses

 - Review current and historical theories of the influence of marijuana on other illicit substance use

 Begin Date: November 1, 2018